Login

 Structure and timing differences

-Both sessions follow the same knock-out structure: three segments, five cars eliminated after the first two segments, ten cars contesting the fastest lap in the third.
+Both sessions follow the same knock-out structure: three segments, six cars eliminated after the first two segments, ten cars contesting the fastest lap in the third.
 The difference is timing:

 The tyre choice in SQ used to be tightly constrained (mediums in SQ1 and SQ2, softs in SQ3).
 The 2024 rules relaxed this; drivers can choose their own compounds in SQ.
 They still have to manage their tyre allocation across the whole sprint weekend.